 Exercise 2: Multiple Choice

-Instruction: Choose the correct sentence that properly uses descriptive adjectives to describe typical situations at the airport and on the airplane.
+Instruction: Choose the correct sentence that properly uses descriptive adjectives to describe typical situations at the airport and on the plane.